thejsway/thejsway/manuscript/chapter05.md

 The function `sayHello()` declares a variable named `message` and returns its value.

 The variables declared in the body of a function are called **local variables**.
 Their **scope** is limited to the function body (hence their name).
-If you try to use these local variables outside the function, you won't be able to!
+If you try to use these local variables outside the function, you won’t be able to!

 ```js
 function sayHello() {